-When my daughter and soon to be son-in-law were helping me set up my blog a year and a half ago, I asked my daughter, “Do you think my blog’s name and heading – Nancy’s Point, A blog about breast cancer and loss, is really depressing?”
+When my daughter and soon to be son-in-law were helping me set up my blog, I asked my daughter, “Do you think my blog’s name — Nancy’s Point, A blog about breast cancer and loss — is too depressing?”

 At the time, I asked myself well, how do you write about breast cancer and loss without it becoming too depressing?
 Is that even possible?
 How do you write about such serious matters in a way in which people might still want to read it?